-Training & Consultancy
+Training & Education

-Our standard and bespoke LGBT+ training and consultancy offerings are informed by the communities we support and live within.
-They are relaxed, accessible, and engaging, and are suitable for any organisation striving to better meet their diversity and inclusivity goals.
+Our standard and bespoke CPD-accredited LGBT+ training programmes are informed by the communities we support and live within.
+They are relaxed, accessible, and engaging, and are suitable for any organisation striving to better inform their practice and improve their service.